 Statute of Limitations

-All courses used to satisfy degree requirements (other than Psy 899) must have been completed no more than eight years prior to the semester in which the degree is officially granted by the University.
-This limitation also applies to all courses taken at other institutions for which transfer credit has been granted by the University.
+All courses used to satisfy degree requirements (other than APSY 899 Doctoral Dissertation) must have been completed no more than eight years prior to the semester in which the degree is officially granted by the University.

 Requirements Specific to Social-Personality Psychology

-A student in the social/personality area of concentration is expected to demonstrate competence in a research area which has been chosen in consultation with an advisor and a faculty member from the department.
-Possible projects might include a major authorship on a paper of social psychological research accepted for journal publication, an evaluative review of a research area, or preparation of a real or simulated three- year grant proposal.
+A student in the social/personality area of concentration is expected to demonstrate competence in a research area that has been chosen in consultation with an advisor and a faculty member from the department.
+Possible projects might include major authorship on a research paper suitable for journal publication, an evaluative literature review of a research area, or preparation of a grant proposal.